 10% Facilitated Child-Led Learning

-- Taking part in local or national competitions - art, poetry, creative writing, dance, design
+- taking part in local or national competitions - art, poetry, creative writing, dance, design;

-- Raising money for charity
+- raising money for charity;

-- Creating a tapestry, mural or sculpture
+- creating a tapestry, mural or sculpture;

-- Developing a recipe book
+- developing a recipe book;

-- Producing a detailed work of reference on World War II fighter planes
+- producing a detailed work of reference on World War II fighter planes;

-- Writing and rehearsing music, drama or dance
+- writing and rehearsing music, drama or dance;

-- Developing a computer programme
+- developing a computer programme;

-Extensive use of Outdoor Space
+Use of Outdoor Space

-Frequent exciting and relevant school trips
+Exciting and relevant school trips

-These may take place at the start of a project, to provide the 'wow' factor, and to stimulate children’s interest and inquisitive, questioning skills.
+Trips may take place at the start of a project, to provide the 'wow' factor, and to stimulate children’s interest and inquisitive, questioning skills.
 Equally, trips may occur at any phase throughout topics to enhance the learning at the time, or indeed at the culmination, to provide a satisfactory or eagerly anticipated conclusion.

 Community-led enrichment programme